mounchiliu/B.S.Project/readme.md

 I tried my project on TUM dataset.

-If u want to run my code, please drag the 'Thirdparty' and 'Vocabulary' profile to the project dir.
+If you want to run my code, please drag the 'Thirdparty' and 'Vocabulary' profile to the project dir.

 ## TUM Dataset